 Except as specified above with regard to law enforcement or school resource officer use of emergency safety interventions, each building shall maintain documentation any time ESI is used with a student.
-The documentation shall include all of the following:
+Such documentation must include all the following:

-- Date and time of the ESI, - Type of ESI, - Length of time the ESI was used, - School personnel who participated in or supervised the ESI, - Whether the student had an individualized education program at the time of the incident, - Whether the student had a section 504 plan at the time of the incident, and - Whether the student had a behavior intervention plan at the time of the incident.
+- Date and time of the ESI, - Type of ESI,

+- Length of time the ESI was used, - School personnel who participated in or supervised the ESI - Whether the student had an individualized education program at the time of the incident, - Whether the student had a section 504 plan at the time of the incident, and - Whether the student had a behavior intervention plan at the time of the incident.